fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-04/README.md

 ***

 ## Solving Step or Analysis
 1. Sort Sales ($) from the highest to lowest, using Sort and Filter features at Editing.
-It turns out Mount September with Ppwer BI Course at South Region has the highest sales with $6962
+It turns out in September with Power BI Course at South Region have the highest sales with $6962 and in Feb with AI Prompting at South Region have the lowest sales with $1042.

 <img width="1924" height="1016" alt="Image" src="https://github.com/user-attachments/assets/adf6e3b7-b900-4716-9a2c-042e146b49b3" />
 <img width="960" height="494" alt="Image" src="https://github.com/user-attachments/assets/a5047155-9e63-4648-9e71-d3b2c5a7b2fe" />